paragraph of their Introduction acknowledges that their readers are "little acquainted with Samskrit."

 This idea is introduced in the late 19th century by Yogiraj Shyamacharan Lahiri Mahasaya to his kriya yoga disciples.
 Swami Satyeswaranandaji documents this in his massive tome Mahamuni BABAJI .
 On page 390 Swamiji urges kriyabans to memorize Lahiri's six rules, the second of which specifies reading "some portion" of the Gita everyday.
 When reading some of the letters to Lahiri, one disciple writes (p.
 477) "According to your instruction I chant 12 verses of the Gita every day."

 As republishing editor I have rendered the book without the Sanskrit text, grammar, or lexicographical annotations the translators had originally published.
-The first paragraph of their Introduction acknowledges that their readers are "little acquainted with Samskrit."
+The first

 The goal I have is to preserve the intent of the actual script of the Sanskrit Gita, i.e., to allow the written words to sing to the reader, in all their glorious vibrations, thereby empowering all levels of understanding to grow with each reading until the reader "becomes the Gita," i.e., in the words of Lord Krishna "become not mine, but I, even I Myself."
 (Chapter 7, verse 18)